lambi702/MLOps-TripleP/README.md

 │   │   └── wandb # wandb run files
 │   └── sklearn
 │
+├── linting # Information about the linting process
+│
 ├── pdf # Pdf available in regards to the project
 │
+├── wandb # Weights and Biases automatically generated files │
 └── README.md # You are here